tensorflow/tfjs-website/source/tutorials/fit-curve.md

 const optimizer = tf.train.sgd(learningRate);
 ```

-The optimizer is responsible for the algorithm that will actually to the learning.
-This example uses [Stochastic Gradient Descent](https://developers.google.com/machine-learning/crash-course/glossary#SGD)  (SGD) to do the learning.
+An optimizer implements a specific algorithm that drives learning.
+This example uses [Stochastic Gradient Descent](https://developers.google.com/machine-learning/crash-course/glossary#SGD) (SGD).
 These algorithms are called optimizers because their goal is to optimize the variables we set up earlier to produce high quality predictions.

 <br/>